steqeq/0000/docs/sphinx/how_to/magma_install/magma_install.md

 ---
 #### Option 2: Install PyTorch Using Wheels Package
 PyTorch supports the ROCm platform by providing tested wheels packages.
 To access this feature, refer to [https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/) and choose the "ROCm" compute platform.
 Figure 6 is a matrix from [pytroch.org](pytroch.org) that illustrates the installation compatibility between ROCm and the PyTorch build.

 ![Figure 6](figures/image.006.png)

+To install PyTorch using the wheels package, follow these installation steps:

+1. Choose one of the following options:

+a.
+Obtain a base Docker image with the correct user-space ROCm version installed from [https://hub.docker.com/repository/docker/rocm/dev-ubuntu-20.04](https://hub.docker.com/repository/docker/rocm/dev-ubuntu-20.04).

+ or